 Magic Fields

-The term ‘slug’ in WordPress refers to a URL-friendly version of a post or page title.
-It’s used in the web address of the post or page and is often based on the title of the post or page.
-This field will return the slug of the currently loading post or page.
+The term slug in WordPress refers to a URL-friendly version of a post or page title.
+This slug is used in the URL and is often derived from the title itself.
+The %post_slug% field will return the slug of the currently loading post or page.

-A use case for this magic field is you want to build a photo gallery with Advanced Grid Builder using images that are related to the current page.
-Using the Media Library, a built-in WordPress tool for managing media files, you can add a category to those images you want included that has the same category term slug as the page slug on which it should appear.
+A practical use for this magic field is when you want to build a photo gallery with Advanced Grid Builder using images related to the current page.
+By using the Media Library, a tool for managing media files in WordPress, you can assign categories to images.
+If the category term slug matches the page slug, those images will appear in the gallery.

 %attached_terms%